-The key is in identifying your biggest motivators, calling out your sneaky potential roadblocks, and addressing your pesky time-sucks.
+The key to help stop procrastinating at work is in identifying your biggest motivators, calling out your potential roadblocks, and addressing those sneaky avoidance tasks.

 Once you can clearly establish these three components you can start to get strategic about your work!
 Learning your motivators will effectively pad you with positive launch ammo, like passion, drive, and energy.

 Having a leg up on your roadblocks ensures smooth troubleshooting and effective execution, and getting clear on your time-sucks gives you the opportunity to power through tricky tasks that threaten to sabotage your big-picture plan.
 And not doing this pre-work planning?
 Well, in that case, you’d better work really well under pressure because your work will take longer, require extra work, and load you up with extra stress.

 I encourage you to pour yourself a cup of your favorite coffee, set up by a nice big window with your favorite pen and notepad, and give the following a go:

 Step 1 to Stop Procrastinating at Work: What Is Really Motivating You?

 Begin by reflecting on what pieces of your project are the most exciting to you.
 These are your motivators.

 These tasks will most likely be the pieces of your job that made you start this business in the first place.
 For a lot of creatives, it might be the end-goal, the final deliverable, or the “big picture.”
 If this is the case for you, write it down somewhere meaningful and visible so you can use it as a reminder when the going gets tough.